Infographic: Explaining a 6-Player Mexican Train Dominoes layout

 Keep high-pip count dominoes out of your hand

-The early rounds of Mexican Train are all about stringing your dominoes together.
+The early rounds of classic Mexican Train Dominoes are all about stringing your dominoes together.
 Ultimately, everyone is going to have to draw unless they’re incredibly lucky, but whoever is first to unload all their tiles wins — even if there are still dominoes in the boneyard.

 But as gameplay moves on and the boneyard dwindles, a player could stumble into a string of open tiles that enables a quick streak of 3, 4, or 5 dominoes in one turn.
 Once they’re out, everyone else is penalized by the number of pips left in their hand.
 This is why you should unload high-pip count dominoes like 8s, 9s, 10s, 11s, and 12s as quickly as possible.
-It's better to be holding a bunch of 1s, 2s, and 3s to keep your penalty score low.
-Like golf, the winner in Mexican Train is whoever has the lowest score over 12 rounds, with 0 points going to whoever wins a round.
+Give special attention to the double-blank domino since it holds so much value in scoring (and it’s worth a whopping 50 points!